-TONY glares at MIKE and JOE.
+(TONY glares at MIKE and JOE.)

 Why is this day different from all other days?
-You're (Sniffs.)

-always busy.
+You're (Sniffs.) always busy.
 And I see you've been smoking again, Michael.

-FANCY Hi ya sexy...
-JOE Hi Molly MIKE Sorry Molly.
+FANCY JOE MIKE Hi ya sexy Hi Molly Sorry Molly.

 Shame on you.
-A grown man still smoking marijuana.
+Grown man still smoking marijuana.
 You know even though they legalized it in Arizona and Los Angeles, it's still illegal over here mister, so don't call me up to bail you out.
 If you does the crime, you does the time.
 J. Edgar Hoover.
 A miserable man.
 He was a sissy.